 Lampshaded and subverted in the Disney film A Kid in King Arthur's Court.
 The title character cuts the rope attached to a chandelier, but it doesn't fall, causing him to comment that "this always works in the movies".
 How the chandelier isn't falling even though its support is cut is never explained.

 Subverted in The War of the Roses: Barbara (Kathleen Turner) prepares to drop a chandelier onto her husband, Oliver, but he moves out of the way before she can drop it.
 It ends up killing them both when, during a later fight, they both get on top of it and the supporting cables snap.
-This may not count, since they're both on top of the chandelier at the time.
+But since they're on top, this may not count.

-In Godzilla (1998) the heroes clear a path through a host of baby Godzillas by shooting down a succession of chandeliers.
+In Godzilla (1998) the heroes clear a path through a host of baby Zillas by shooting down a succession of chandeliers.

 Marsha: The Nancy Reagan chandelier!
 Woooooooh! *crash*